Jaipur: Sports

 The main cricket stadium in the city, Sawai Mansingh Stadium, has a seating capacity of 30,000 and has hosted national and international cricket matches.
 It is also the home ground of IPL team Rajasthan Royals.
 Sawai Mansingh Indoor Stadium, Chaugan Stadium and Railway Cricket Ground are the other sporting arenas in the city.
 A new stadium has been proposed for Chonp Village with a seating capacity 75,000.
 It would be the third-largest cricket stadium in the world after the Narendra Modi Stadium and the Melbourne Cricket Ground.

 The city is represented in the IPL by Rajasthan Royals (2008–2016; 2018–present) and in Pro Kabaddi League by Jaipur Pink Panthers.

 In popular culture

-Paul McCartney wrote and recorded the Jaipur tribute song "Riding into Jaipur" (4:08) whose minimalist lyrics say: « riding to Jaipur, riding through the night, riding with my baby, oh what a delight, oh what a delight, it is. » The song was released on his 2001 studio album Driving Rain.
+Paul McCartney wrote and recorded the Jaipur tribute song "Riding into Jaipur" (4:08) on his 2001 studio album Driving Rain.

 Jaipur is the setting for the film The Best Exotic Marigold Hotel and its sequel, The Second Best Exotic Marigold Hotel, which follow the adventures of a group of senior European immigrants who retire to Jaipur and in the process discover their true selves.

-The opening song of The Mountain Goats' 2000 album The Coroner's Gambit, "Jaipur," describes the narrator's arrival at "the gates of the fabled pink city."
+The opening song of the Mountain Goats' 2000 album The Coroner's Gambit, "Jaipur," describes the narrator's arrival at "the gates of the fabled pink city."